-- Spray Fixative - Painter's tape
+- Spray Fixative

+- Painter's tape

+- Paper stumps (for smudging)

 EpocCam (link) is an app for the iPhone that turns your phone into a document camera.
 Ipevo has an app for Android phone (link), but I have not used it.
 Paired with a tension arm like this (link), and you have a very affordable alternative to a dedicated document camera.
 It will automatically link to Zoom.